 Mining is a potentially hazardous industry and is highly regulated by safety, health and environmental laws and regulations.
 Working conditions, including aspects such as weather, altitude and temperature, can add to the inherent dangers of mining, whether underground or in open pit mines.
-Failure to provide a safe and healthy working environment or an environmentally acceptable one in accordance with the relevant applicable legislation may result in government authorities forcing closure of mines on a temporary or permanent basis or refusing mining right applications.
+Failure to provide a safe and healthy working environment or an environmentally acceptable one in accordance with the relevant applicable legislation or regulations may result in government authorities, regulators or courts forcing closure of mines and ceasing of operations or maintenance of our assets, in each case on a temporary or permanent basis, or refusing mining right applications, among other measures.

-Inability to deliver a sustained improvement in safety performance or occupational health may result from management interventions and training initiatives failing to translate into behavioral change by all employees and contractors.
-Non-compliance with critical controls is a common failure in safety incidents which can lead to loss of life, workplace injuries and safety-related stoppages, all of which immediately impact production and in the long term, threaten our license to operate.
-As a consequence, we could face civil or criminal fines and penalties, liability to employees and third parties for injury illness, or death, statutory liability for environmental remediation, mandatory operational changes and other financial consequences, which may be significant.
-We are currently subject to ongoing litigation relating to some of these areas of risk and may face additional litigation in the future.
-In the last few years, local claimants in countries outside Europe and the U.S. have increasingly sought to raise claims arising from local environmental incidents in European (including U.K.) and U.S. courts.
-Although the success of these attempts remains uncertain, we could face the threat of similar claims.
+Inability to eliminate fatalities and deliver a sustained improvement in safety performance or occupational health may result from management interventions and training initiatives failing to translate into behavioral change by all operational leaders, employees and contractors.
+Non-compliance with safety rules and critical controls is a common failure in safety incidents which can lead to loss of life, workplace injuries and safety-related stoppages, all of which immediately impact production and in the long term, threaten our license to operate.
+As a consequence of safety, health or environmental incidents, we could face civil or criminal fines and penalties, liability to employees and other financial consequences, which may be significant.
+We are currently subject to ongoing litigation relating to some of these areas of risk and may face additional litigation or prosecution in the future.
+In the last few years, local claimants in countries outside Europe and the U.S. have increasingly sought to raise claims arising from local environmental and/or human rights incidents in European (including U.K.) and U.S. courts, with some recent success in the U.K. and Dutch courts.
+We could face similar claims -see for example "General Information - Litigation - Kabwe".

 The mining process, including blasting and processing ore bodies, can generate environmental impacts including dust and noise and may require the storage of waste materials (including in liquid form).
 Risk in the form of dust, noise or leakage of product or polluting substances from pipelines or site operations or uncontrolled breaches of mine residue facilities such as tailings dams have the potential of generating harm to our employees, communities and the environment near our operations.
 Potential impacts include fines and penalties, statutory liability for environmental remediation, mandatory operational changes and other financial consequences that may be significant.
-Governments may force closure of mines on a temporary or permanent basis or refuse future mining right applications.
+Governments, courts or regulators may force closure of mines on a temporary or permanent basis or refuse future mining right applications.